 The CBA established that beginning July 1, 2013, the full ADC will be contributed to the Trust and that retiree medical benefits will be paid directly from the Trust.
-Medical insurance premiums paid by the Trust increased in fiscal year 2021 by \$1,760,000 mainly due to the increase of 281 retirees and survivors receiving benefits, from 2,491 retirees and survivors in fiscal year 2020.
-The increase in implied Subsidy by \$242,000 from \$4,413,000 in fiscal year 2020 also contributed to the increase in total benefit payment.
+Medical insurance premiums paid by the Trust, including the implied subsidy, increased in fiscal year 2022 by \$2,590,000 mainly due to the increase in the number of retirees as a result of implementing in fiscal year 2021 the District's Retirement Incentive Program (DRIP) as part of management initiative to reduce labor costs to address the economic impact of the pandemic.
+The 287 employees who took the DRIP in March 2021 increased the number of retirees and survivors receiving benefits to 2,793 in fiscal year 2022 compared to 2,522 retirees and survivors in fiscal year 2021 prior to the implementation of the DRIP.